AndreyTselin/Sentech_to_woollam/README.md

-# Sentech_to_woollam
+# Sentech_to_woollam (ellipsometry)
-It takes a sentech format file and transform to woollam format
+It takes a sentech format file of ellipsonetry data and transform to woollam format